Ian Anderson (social scientist): Education

-Anderson qualified his MBBS at the University of Melbourne, and then obtained his PhD at the La Trobe University.
+Anderson qualified his MB BS at the University of Melbourne, and then obtained his PhD at the La Trobe University.

 Career

 Anderson rose to be a Pro Vice-Chancellor at the University of Melbourne.
-He was then seconded to the Department of the Prime Minister and Cabinet (Australia).
+He was then seconded to the Department of the Prime Minister and Cabinet.
 Here Anderson became Deputy Secretary for Indigenous Affairs.

 In 1993, Anderson delivered one of the annual series of Australian Broadcasting Corporation Boyer Lectures called "Voices of the Land".

 Personal

 Ian Anderson born near Devonport, Tasmania in 1965 was the eldest child of Sandra Smith (née Anderson).